Frixzon/Shinobi-plugin-for-Domoticz/README.md

 # Shinobi-plugin-for-Domoticz
-A Domoticz plugin that creates a switch for each monitor configured in your Shinobi server in order to enable Domoticz to change their state.
+A Domoticz plugin that creates a switch for each monitor configured in your Shinobi server and enables Domoticz to change their state.

 ## Prerequisites
 1. Rrequests libary for Python 3: https://pypi.org/project/requests/